 Yes.
 The donor ODO should call the ODO of the #1 ranked recipient and to all other ODO’s with medically urgent matched recipients listed on the allocation list; indicating their rank on the current heart offer in play.

-When a heart offer is in play for the local program and a high-status recipient is listed, at what point would it be too late to re-run the allocation?
+When a heart offer is in play, at what point would it be too late to re-run the allocation?

 Once a heart offer has been made and verbally accepted, the list is considered frozen and the allocation list should not be re-run.